kSiadat/mtDNA_project/posts/diary.md

 Wrote about obtaining the information needed to write a karyotype file, and so create a circos image of the human mitochondrial genome.

 Created data files for circos to use to create line plots for nucleobase proportions.
-Plotted nucleobase line plots on to circos image.
+Plotted nucleobase line plots on to circos image, tried to add axes to them but couldn't get them to position correctly.